 • Analysts get influenced by showing relevance.
 All the data shows that higher frequency and variety in interactions help shift analysts’ perceptions positively.

-• We influence analysts by curating content and narratives that are relevant to analysts’ supply-side clients.
+• We influence analysts by curating content and narratives that are relevant to analysts’ clients (PS generally those clients are on the demand-side, but Gartner TSP analysts serve suppliers, including resellers and partners, while Gartner Invest serves financial managers).

 Let me just go through those in a bit more depth.